axu2/image-quilting/README.md

 (b) Here we pick blocks that have the least overlap error

-(c) We do everything in (c) but also cut along the minimum error boundary.
+(c) We do everything in (b) but also cut along the minimum error boundary.

 ## Texture Transfer